 Fair and impartial administration of the tax code through a more efficient tax system that ensures that we treat all Americans fairly is a key priority for Treasury.
 Identifying and addressing enforcement disparities may help ensure that the tax system is administered fairly, increasing confidence and trust.
 Issuing clear and timely guidance, making it easier for taxpayers to submit required forms and filings, will enhance tax compliance.
 This, coupled with fair and impartial enforcement, may help address the tax gap and increase revenues for the United States Government to make critical investments for the American people.
 Promoting awareness and adoption of tax credits and benefits, with a focus on reaching out to underserved or vulnerable populations and Tribal communities, will also improve the lives of millions of Americans.

-- Increased voluntary tax compliance - Reduced tax gap
+- Increased voluntary tax compliance - Improved efficiency and fairness of the tax code